silviogutierrez/reactivated/website/server/docs/deploying.md

 ## SSH access

 You may want to SSH into your app.
-Just run `fly ssh console` and you'll gain access to the running instance.
+Just run `flyctl ssh console` and you'll gain access to the running instance.

 > **Note**: There are a few quirks with the SSH session.
 You'll likely need to manually